 Rose Eken was born in 1976 in Copenhagen, Denmark and attended the Edinburgh College of Art and Royal College of Art London.
 Solo exhibitions of her work have been presented at Horsens Artmuseum (2018); Bornholms Keramik Museum (2016); The Hole Gallery, NYC (2014); and Munch Gallery, NYC (2013).
 Her work has been included in numerous group exhibitions and her recent solo exhibition “Tableau” at V1 Gallery in Copenhagen was acquired by and is currently on display at Aros Museum of Modern Art in Aarhus, Denmark.
 She is currently represented by V1 Gallery.

-Exhibition support provided, in part, by The American-Scandinavian Foundation and the Helen Lee and Emil Lassen Fund.
+Exhibition support provided by The Danish Arts Foundation, The American-Scandinavian Foundation, and the Helen Lee and Emil Lassen Fund.